refractionPOINT/lce_doc/docs/responder.md

 ### Sweep
 A sweep is an in-depth look through the state of a host.
 The sweep will highlight parts of the activity that are suspicious.
 This provides you with a good starting position when beginning an investigation.
 It allows you to focus on the important things right away.

-The types of information returned by the sweep is constantly evolving but you can expect it to return the following information:
+The types of information returned by the sweep is constantly evolving, but you can expect it to return the following information:

 * A full list of processes and modules
 * A list of unsigned binary code running in processes